cyian-1756/Tox-bot/README.md

 !os_check | Returns OS information (lsb_release -a)

-!check_python_install | Checks what if any versions of python are installed

-!check_go_install | Checks if go is installed

-!check_java_install | Checks if java is installed

-!check_mono_install | Checks if mono and mcs are installed

 !detect_de | Detects the desktop environment on the end system

 !get_running_dir | Gets the directory the bot is running from

+!check [program name] | check if a program is installed under /usr/bin or /usr/sbin

 ## Compiling